Palestinian Authority Martyrs Fund: Foundation for the Care of the Families of Martyrs

+As of 2016, the fund had an annual budget of $173 million and supported approximately 35,100 families, according to Palestinian figures.
 Stipends are paid to families of both prisoners and Palestinians killed in contexts ranging from political demonstrations that turn violent where protesters are killed by non-lethal riot control methods (such as being hit by a tear gas canister) and to individuals imprisoned for "common crimes".
-The fund also pays $106 a month in "canteen money" to all imprisoned Palestinians, including those imprisoned for non-political crimes such as car theft and drug dealing, for prisoners to spend in the prison canteen.